GabrieleLerani/NN-project/README.md

 - Handles data of arbitrary resolution, dimensionality, and length without the need for task-specific architectures.
 - Models long-range dependencies efficiently at every layer using continuous kernels.
 - Supports both sequential (1D) and visual (2D) data.
-- Works with irregularly-sampled data and test-time resolution changes.
+- Works with irregularly-sampled data.

 ## :file_folder: Repository structure
 ```